AnsariAbdullah/codewars-solution/trash/readme.md

 Note: Format the actual readme in a better way [AirBnB](https://github.com/airbnb/javascript)

 - Add prettier for formatting code is also important.
 - Configure prettier as well.
 Check documntation for configurations.

+- minot change